aaronhktan/jyut-dict/README.md

 ## Project structure

-The project contains two main subdirectories, `cedict_to_sqlite` and `jyut-dict`.
+The project contains three subdirectories, `cedict_to_sqlite`, `tatoeba_to_sqlite`, and `jyut-dict`.

 ### cedict_to_sqlite

-This folder contains a Python 3 script that takes three source files and spits out a full-text search SQLITE3 database.
+This folder contains several Python3 scripts that convert the raw [CC-CEDICT](https://cc-cedict.org/editor/editor.php?handler=Download)/[CC-CANTO](https://cantonese.org/download.html)/CC-CANTO readings files into FTS5 SQLite databases.

+### tatoeba_to_sqlite

+This folder contains several Python3 scripts that convert the raw sentences.csv/links.csv files from [Tatoeba](https://tatoeba.org/eng/downloads) into SQLite databases.

 ### jyut-dict

 This folder contains the source code for the program, and a Qt Creator project file.
 Files are divided into several subdirectories:
-- `windows`: UI windows of the program, such as the main window.
 - `components`: UI components, such as the list view or search bar.
+- `dialogs`: dialogs, such as the update available notification dialog.
 - `logic`: definitions for search and entry classes, as well as any other backend logic.
 - `platform`: platform-specific files, such as `Info.plist` for the macOS application bundle.
 - `resources`: databases, icons, and images.
+- `windows`: UI windows of the program, such as the main window.

 ## Build and run

-### cedict_to_sqlite

-The three text files the script requires are:
-1. CEDICT
-2. CC-CANTO
-3. CC-CANTO readings for CEDICT

-In addition, the SQLITE driver must support full-text search on your machine.

-Usage:
-- To install required packages: `pip install -r requirements.txt`
-- To generate database: `python3 script.py <output database filename> <CC_CEDICT file> <CC_CANTO file> <CC_CANTO readings file>`

-### jyut-dict

 This project uses Qt 5.12.
+It has been verified to also compile on Qt 5.9.5 on Ubuntu, but there are no guarantees of other compatible Qt versions.

-Before building the application, you must build the database.
-See the section above for instructions, then place the generated database, named `dict.db`, in `resources/db/`.
+**Before building the application, you must build the dictionary database using `script-set.py` (for CEDICT + CC-CANTO) or `script-individual` (for CFDICT/HanDeDict).** Read the README in `src/cedict_to_sqlite` for instsructions, then place the generated database, named `dict.db`, in `resources/db/`.

-#### macOS
+#### Qt Creator (macOS, Ubuntu, Windows)
+Import the project to Qt Creator, then run.

-##### Command line
+#### Command line

+##### macOS
 1. Generate a Makefile from `jyut-dict.pro`: `qmake jyut-dict.pro`
   - Note: you may need the full path of qmake.
 Search in Spotlight to find the appropriate version, which on 64-bit Macs is the qmake binary under in the `clang_64` folder.
 2. Make with `make`.
-A `.app` application bundle will appear in the directory where you ran this command, which you can double click to run.
+A `.app` application bundle will appear in the directory where you ran this command, which you can use `open` to run.

-##### Qt Creator
-Import the project to Qt Creator, then run.

-#### Windows

-#### Qt Creator
-Import the project to Qt Creator, then run.
-If packaging for release, select the release option in the bottom left corner of the IDE.

-#### Ubuntu

-##### Command line
+##### Ubuntu
 1. Generate a Makefile from `jyut-dict.pro`: `qmake jyut-dict.pro`
 2. Make with `make`.
 A Linux executable will appear in the directory where you ran this command.

-##### Qt Creator
-Import the project to Qt Creator, then run.

 ## Packaging for release

-### macOS

-1. **Generate the deployment .app**: Qt has a handy-dandy application called macdeployqt that packages all the frameworks, resources and other dependencies into the Mac bundle file.
-  - Run it with `macdeployqt ./Jyut\ Dictionary.app` in the directory where the program was built.
-  - Note: you may need the full path of macdeployqt.
-Search in Spotlight to find the appropriate version, which on 64-bit Macs is the macdeployqt binary in the `clang_64` folder.

-2. **Create a .dmg file**: Mac users expect a .dmg file where they can drag and drop the application bundle into the `~/Applications` folder.
-  - To generate the .dmg for distribution, you will need Node.js and create-dmg installed.
-If you do not have create-dmg installed, get it with ```npm install --global create-dmg```.
-  - Create the dmg. ```create-dmg 'Jyut\ Dictionary.app'```

-### Windows

-1. **Generate the deployment .exe**: Qt has a handy-dandy application called windeployqt that packages all the .dlls, resources and other dependencies into the same folder as the .exe.
-  - Run it with `windeployqt ./jyut-dict.exe` in the directory where the program was built.
-(Here, use the release folder.)
-  - Note: you may need the full path of windeployqt, and set the appropriate environment variables.
-Find the appropriate version by looking in the folder where you installed Qt, which on Windows may be located in the `msvc_<year>` folder if using Microsoft Visual C++, or `mingw<version>_64` if using MinGW/GCC for Windows.

-2. **Create a .msi file**: Windows users expect an installer that automatically places frameworks and executables in the right places, as well as setting registry keys as necessary.
-  - To generate the .msi for distribution, you will need Advanced Installer.
-  - Add the .dlls, folders, database files, and executable generated by Qt Creator and windeployqt to the list of files and folders in Advanced Installer, then click 'Build' to generate a .msi file.

-### Ubuntu

-1. **Generate the AppImage**: A third-party application called linuxdeployqt can generate an AppImage for this application.
-See that repository for more information.

-2. **Create a .deb file**: Ubuntu users also expect to be able to install with a .deb file.
-This can be generated with the `create-deb.sh` script under `platform/linux`.
+See the READMEs for each platform under `src/jyut-dict/platform/<platform>` for instructions on packaging the built executable.

 ## On the roadmap
 See the Github bugs and project for more information!